Markovian Quantum Neuroevolution for Machine Learning: The gate-block library

 Similarly, for quantum gate-blocks containing $i$ controlled-$R_x$ gate, where $i\leq \lfloor k/2 \rfloor$, each of the remaining $k-2i$ qubits can be acted on by gate $R$ or the identity gate, we obtain

 Then the total number of quantum gate-blocks is:

 In this way, we have calculated there are $f_1(k) = \Theta[(1+\sqrt{3})^k]$ quantum gate-blocks in the gate-block library used in the main text.
+To analyse the complexity of the searching space in the MQNE algorithm, we also numerically study how the outdegree (for a node, its outdegree is the number of other nodes it is allowed to point to) of nodes scale with respect to qubit number and show numerical results in Fig.~\ref{fig:exp}, from which it is evident that the maximum (average) value of the outdegree has the same growing trend as the library size, which will climb exponentially as qubit number increases.

-However, due to limited classical computational power, we may need to impose further restrictions to reduce the size of the library, from the exponential scaling $f_1(k)$ to a polynomial scaling $f_2(k)$ as follows:

-\begin{enumerate} \item For quantum gate-blocks containing $i$ controlled-$R_x$ gate, the remaining $k-2i$ qubits are acted on \textit{simultaneously} by either gate $R$ or the identity gates. \item For each controlled-$R_x$ gate acting on two neighboring qubits $i$ and $i+1$, we assume that the $i$-th qubit is the controlling qubit. \item There are at most $c$ (a cut-off constant number independent of $k$) controlled-$R_x$ gates in each quantum gate-block. \end{enumerate}
+In some realistic problems, considering limited classical computational power or other realistic reasons, especially for large qubit number case, it is necessary to impose further restrictions to reduce the size of the library, from the exponential scaling $f_1(k)$ to a polynomial scaling $f_2(k)$. in our proposal, We plus three more restrictions.
+Firstly, for quantum gate-blocks containing $i$ controlled-$R_x$ gate, we assume the remaining $k-2i$ qubits are acted on \textit{simultaneously} by either gate $R$ or the identity gates.
+Secondly, for each controlled-$R_x$ gate acting on two neighbouring qubits $i$ and $i+1$, we assume that the $i$-th qubit is the controlling qubit.
+Thirdly, we restrict each quantum gate-block contains at most $c$ (a cut-off constant) controlled-$R_x$ gates.

 With these further restrictions, there are $N_2(i) = \tbinom{k-i}{i} $ gate-blocks containing $i$ controlled-$R_x$ gates, and consequently the total number of gate-blocks $f_2(k) $ in the library is given by